IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 2) allows more work to be done by an existing Plutus script;

 3) potentially allows more Plutus scripts to execute per block, if the work remains the same;

-4) provides new Plutus V2 functionality for datatype conversions that aligns with that for Plutus V3.

 These upgrades ensure decentralized applications on Cardano can scale sustainably.